-- A maximum of four students at any one time may be admitted on a special case basis to an academic unit.
-The time required for completion of a special‐ case program will be an important consideration with respect to admitting students.
+- The time required for completion of a special‐ case program will be an important consideration with respect to admitting students.

 - After an academic unit has successfully offered a graduate program to 8-10 students, it should proceed to propose a regular program.
 Special Case provisions should be used to admit the occasional special student or in the development stages of a regular graduate program.
 They are not meant to be used on an ongoing basis.